smartems/smartems/packages/smartems-toolkit/README.md

 ### How do I add 3rd party dependencies that are not npm packages?
 You can add such dependencies by putting them in `static` directory in the root of your project.
 The `static` directory will be copied when building the plugin.

-## Contribute to grafana-toolkit
+## Contribute to smartems-toolkit
-You can contribute to grafana-toolkit in the by helping develop it or by debugging it.
+You can contribute to smartems-toolkit in the by helping develop it or by debugging it.

-### Develop grafana-toolkit
+### Develop smartems-toolkit
 Typically plugins should be developed using the `@smartems/toolkit` installed from npm.
 However, when working on the toolkit, you might want to use the local version.
 Follow the steps below to develop with a local version:

 1. Clone [smartEMS repository](https://github.com/smartems/smartems).
 2. Navigate to the directory you have cloned smartEMS repo to and then run `yarn install --pure-lockfile`.
-3. Navigate to `<SMARTEMS_DIR>/packages/grafana-toolkit` and then run `yarn link`.
+3. Navigate to `<SMARTEMS_DIR>/packages/smartems-toolkit` and then run `yarn link`.
-2. Navigate to the directory where your plugin code is and then run `npx grafana-toolkit plugin:dev --yarnlink`.
-This adds all dependencies required by grafana-toolkit to your project, as well as link your local grafana-toolkit version to be used by the plugin.
+2. Navigate to the directory where your plugin code is and then run `npx smartems-toolkit plugin:dev --yarnlink`.
+This adds all dependencies required by smartems-toolkit to your project, as well as link your local smartems-toolkit version to be used by the plugin.

-### Debug grafana-toolkit
+### Debug smartems-toolkit
-To debug grafana-toolkit you can use standard [NodeJS debugging methods](https://nodejs.org/de/docs/guides/debugging-getting-started/#enable-inspector) (`node --inspect`, `node --inspect-brk`).
+To debug smartems-toolkit you can use standard [NodeJS debugging methods](https://nodejs.org/de/docs/guides/debugging-getting-started/#enable-inspector) (`node --inspect`, `node --inspect-brk`).

-To run grafana-toolkit in a debugging session use the following command in the toolkit's directory:
+To run smartems-toolkit in a debugging session use the following command in the toolkit's directory:

-`node --inspect-brk ./bin/grafana-toolkit.js [task]`
+`node --inspect-brk ./bin/smartems-toolkit.js [task]`